Indigenous Student Services

-Indigenous Student Services can also help you with opportunities and connections beyond Red Deer College.
+Indigenous Student Services can also help you with opportunities and connections beyond Red Deer Polytechnic.
 We connect students with spiritual, traditional knowledge and language support.
 We also offer information about Indigenous agencies in Red Deer, along with supports from the community-at-large.
-We also provide information about RDC's land acknowledgement for everyone who may be a student, employee or guest on campus.
+We also provide information about the Polytechnic's land acknowledgement for everyone who may be a student, employee or guest on campus.

 You are welcome to contact us if you have questions, are looking to connect with the community or want to discuss any aspect of Indigenous culture.

-Indigenous students who graduate from Red Deer College may choose to receive a Convocation stole with the graphic on it, symbolizing their culture and their connection to RDC.
+Indigenous students who graduate from Red Deer Polytechnic may choose to receive a Convocation stole with the graphic on it, symbolizing their culture and their connection to the Polytechnic.

 Creating the Graphic

-The graphic was created with input from several Indigenous communities, and it incorporates many cultural symbols that resonate with Indigenous students who attend RDC.
+The graphic was created with input from several Indigenous communities, and it incorporates many cultural symbols that resonate with Indigenous students who attend the Polytechnic.

 - A circle graphic was chosen to represent the circular life cycle and to house meaningful Indigenous colours and symbols